emrah-bakirtas/appium-cucumber/README.md

 2. Install dependencies with `mvn install`

 ## Run tests
-#### First, you will need to set two environments to your machine for accessing to browserstack
+#### First, you will need to set two environments (shown below) to your machine for accessing to browserstack
-    - Env Name : BROWSERSTACK_ACCESSKEY, Env Value : <Your Browserstack Access Key>
+    Env Name : BROWSERSTACK_ACCESSKEY, Env Value : <Your Browserstack Access Key>
-    - Env Name : BROWSERSTACK_USERNAME, Env Value : <Your Browserstack Username>
+    Env Name : BROWSERSTACK_USERNAME, Env Value : <Your Browserstack Username>

 1. Run all test with `mvn test`